jasp-stats/jaspAudit/inst/help/auditClassicalWorkflow.md

 #### Assignment Box
 - Audit result / values: The variable that contains the audit (true) values, or the binary classification of correct (0) or incorrect (1).

+#### Report
+- Tables
+  - Misstated items: Produces a table that contains all items that were found to contain a misstatement.
+  - Corrections to population: Produces a table that contains the required corrections to the population value to achieve the sampling objectives.

+- Plots
+  - Sampling objectives: Produces a bar chart comparing the materiality, maximum misstatement and most likely error (MLE).
+  - Estimates: Produces an interval plot for the population and optionally the stratum estimates of the misstatement.

+#### Advanced
-#### Method
+- Method
   - Poisson: Uses the Poisson likelhood to evaluate the sample.
   - Binomial: Uses the binomial likelhood to evaluate the sample.
   - Hypergeometric: Uses the hypergeometric likelhood to evaluate the sample.
   - Stringer: The Stringer bound to evaluate the sample (Stringer, 1963).
     - LTA adjustment: LTA adjustment for the stringer bound to incorporate understatements (Leslie, Teitlebaum, & Anderson, 1979).
   - Mean-per-unit estimator: Uses the mean-per-unit estimator.
   - Direct estimator: This method uses only the audit values to estimate the misstatement (Touw and Hoogduin, 2011).
   - Difference estimator: This method uses the difference between the book values and the audit values to estimate the misstatement (Touw and Hoogduin, 2011).
   - Ratio estimator: This method uses the ratio of correctness between the book values and the audit values to estimate the misstatement (Touw and Hoogduin, 2011).
   - Regression estimator: This method uses the linear relation between the book values and the audit values to estimate the misstatement (Touw and Hoogduin, 2011).

-#### Tables
-- Corrections to population: Produces a table that contains the required corrections to the population value to achieve the sampling objectives.

-#### Plots
-- Sampling objectives: Produces a bar chart comparing the materiality, maximum misstatement and most likely error (MLE).
-- Scatter plot: Produces a scatter plot comparing book values of the selection against their audit values.
-Observations that are in error are colored in red.

 ### Output - Evaluation
 ---